 Much of the time, opening the Command Prompt as a regular user is all you need.
 Sometimes, though, you’ll need to open the Command Prompt as an administrator so that you can run commands that require administrative privileges.

-Option One: Use the Power Users (Windows+X) Menu
+Option Three: Use the Power Users (Windows+X) Menu

 Both Windows 8 and 10 offer a Power Users menu that you can access by pressing Windows+X or just right-clicking the Start button.
 On the Power Users menu, choose “Command Prompt (Admin).”